Legb4/HeliX/readme.md

 **Security Considerations & Assumptions:**

 *   **Server Trust:** You must trust the machine running the WSS and HTTPS servers.
-While the server cannot read messages, a compromised server could potentially interfere with connections or attempt more advanced attacks (though TLS and E2EE mitigate many risks).
+While the server cannot read messages or files, a compromised server could potentially interfere with connections or attempt more advanced attacks (though TLS and E2EE mitigate many risks).
 *   **Client Trust:** Communication is only as secure as the endpoint devices.
 If a user's computer or browser is compromised, the E2EE can be bypassed locally.
 *   **`mkcert` CA Trust:** For browsers to accept the HTTPS connection without warnings, the `mkcert` local Certificate Authority (CA) must be installed and trusted by your operating system/browser.
 The manager script offers to run `mkcert -install`, but this requires user confirmation and potentially administrator privileges.
 Accessing the client via an IP address or hostname not listed in the certificate (`localhost`, `127.0.0.1`) *will* result in browser warnings, even if the CA is installed.
 Trusting this CA is a security consideration.
 *   **Identifier Exchange:** The security of initiating a conversation depends on how securely you exchange identifiers with your peer.
-*   **Metadata Protection:** The server knows *who* is registered (`identifier` -> `connection`) and relays messages between peers based on `targetId`.
+*   **Metadata Protection:** The server knows *who* is registered (`identifier` -> `connection`) and relays messages (including handshake, chat, and file transfer control messages) between peers based on `targetId`.
     *   **Disconnect Notifications:** To provide timely notifications when a chat partner disconnects, the server temporarily tracks active session pairings (e.g., `Alice123` <-> `Bob456`).
 This pairing information exists only while the session is considered active by the server and is deleted when a user disconnects or explicitly ends the session.
     *   **Implication:** This increases the *metadata* stored on the server.
-If the server is compromised, an attacker could gain a clearer real-time view of *who is actively chatting with whom*.
-This **does not** compromise the end-to-end encryption of the message *content*, which remains unreadable by the server.
+If the server is compromised, an attacker could gain a clearer real-time view of *who is actively chatting with whom* and potentially infer file transfer activity (though not content).
+This **does not** compromise the end-to-end encryption of the message or file *content*, which remains unreadable by the server.
 *   **Perfect Forward Secrecy:** HeliX implements PFS using ephemeral ECDH keys for each session.
-This means that even if an attacker could somehow compromise keys used in one session, they could not use that information to decrypt messages from *past* sessions.
+This means that even if an attacker could somehow compromise keys used in one session, they could not use that information to decrypt messages or files from *past* sessions.

 ---